 One answer is to ask the public what value they place on it.
 This can be done sensibly, systematically and transparently through ‘willingness to pay’ analysis (also termed ‘contingent valuation’).

-With these surveys we seek to understand whether and how the community values public interest journalism.
-The surveys are conducted by Essential Media for PIJI at six-monthly intervals and analysed by Professor Glenn Withers AO of Australian National University and Applied Economics.
+With these surveys we sought to understand whether and how the community values public interest journalism.
+The surveys were conducted by Essential Media for PIJI at six-monthly intervals and analysed by Professor Glenn Withers AO of Australian National University and Applied Economics.

 Latest survey: October 2020

 The latest survey found that Australians’ use of all kinds of news media grew through 2020; the majority of Australians consider public interest journalism as important or very important; a significant minority want more coverage of local government and community; and public willingness to pay additional tax in support of more public interest journalism remained high.